YashwanthReddyVeesarapu/Blog-RestAPI/README.md

 python -m unittest tests.test_blog_routes
 ```

+To test the API endpoints, you can use the Postman collection provided in the repository.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.